mzst123/Xdrip-Lipo-Board/Other Versions/GSM-Parakeet/README.md

 I had to switch to the TP4056 Charging IC because it has more power and is cheaper.

+## Features:

+- The board uses a TP4056 battery charging ic with a maximum charging power of 1000mA
+- SIM800L Module sends the CGM data directly to the cloud
+- Battery can be soldered directly on the PCB (2.54mm header) or via a JST-2 connector (2mm pitch)
+- Charging Status LED, Red = charging; Green = Full

 # Components

 - SIM800L GSM Module